 - Any bank interest you earned.

-- You have a receipt or other documentation to prove you paid for it.
+- You have a receipt or other documentation to verify that you paid for it;

 - You paid for it in the year for which you’re claiming the deduction.